 Destination Wedding Registry Do’s

-- Register for experiences: If you are having a destination wedding, the last thing you want is for guests to bring a truckload of gifts to haul around.
-Couples can register for experiences to enjoy on their honeymoon.
-Guests can purchase a spa treatment, breakfast in bed or an exciting tourist activity.
-Sites like honeymoonwishes.com or wanderable.com can help you sign up.
-It’s exciting and fun as couples get memories in lieu of material gifts.
+If you are having a destination wedding, the last thing you want is for guests to bring a truckload of gifts that you’ll have to haul back home.
+A great idea for destination couples is to register for experiences to enjoy on their honeymoon.

 Guests will give according to their budget.
 Some prefer to split the cost of a large item with friends, while others prefer to splurge on one gift or give a few smaller items.
 Register for expensive and inexpensive items to ensure you’re not taxing anyone’s wallet.

 If you and your spouse have a favorite hobby, be it camping or wine tasting, it’s acceptable to ask for gifts that reflect your hobby.
 After all, you two can use that new tent together for years to come.
 Still, some guests prefer to give traditional household-related gifts.

 Destination Wedding Registry Don’ts

 Just like you have preferences, so do your guests.
 Some prefer to shop online and some need to go to the store to see the item in question.
 As a best practice, keep this in mind when you register for gifts.

 Remember, some guests don’t like to give cash and would still rather offer a gift.
-You can always return unwanted gifts for cash or store credit, so it’s worth selecting stores with a generous return policy for this situation.
+You can always return unwanted gifts for cash or store credit, so it’s worth selecting retailers with generous return policies.